Position-dependent mass in strong quantum gravitational background fields: GUP with maximal length and its deformed translation symmetry

 where $\theta,\tau \in \mathbb{R}_+^*$ are both deformed parameters that describe the Planck scale.
-The parameter $\tau$ is the GUP deformed parameter \cite{4,4',4''} related to quantum gravitational effects at this scale.
-The parameter $\theta$ is related to the noncommutativity of the space at this scale \cite{7,41,41'}.
-In the framework of noncommutative classical or quantum mechanics, this parameter is proportional to the inverse of constant magnetic field such as $\theta=1/B$ \cite{41,42,43}.
+The parameter $\tau$ is the GUP deformed parameter \cite{6,7,8} related to quantum gravitational effects while the parameter $\theta$ is related to the noncommutativity of the space \cite{9,34} at this scale.
+In the framework of noncommutative classical or quantum mechanics, the parameter $\theta$ is proportional to the inverse of constant magnetic fields $B$ ( $\theta\sim1/B$) \cite{35,36,37}.
 Since the algebra (\ref{alg1}) describes the space at the Planck scale, then such magnefic fields are necessarily superstrong and may play the role of primordial magnetic fields.
-Thus, in this paper, we unified both parameters as the minimal length scale $\Delta X_{min}=l_{min}=\tau\theta=\tau/B$.
-Futhermore, at the same scale, this minimal length measure $\Delta X_{min}= \tau\theta$ is coupled with the maximal one $\Delta Y_{max}=\tau^ {-1}=l_{max}$ by the inverse of strong magnetic fields $B$ as follows
+We notice that \cite{1} both parameters are unified as a minimal length scale $\Delta X_{min}=l_{min}=\tau\theta=\tau/B$.
+Futhermore, this minimal length measure $\Delta X_{min}$ is coupled with the maximal length $\Delta Y_{max}=l_{max}=\tau^ {-1}$ by the inverse of strong magnetic fields $B$ as follows

-At each singular points $l_{min}$, result of unification of magnetic fields and quantum gravitational fields.
-Since the Planck scale marks the frontier of our universe, then the existence of magnetic fields at this scale can only be from multiverse which bounces at these minimal positions $l_{min}$.
-As we have predicted in our previous work \cite{1}, this scenario lets break up the big bang singularity.
-This part of paper is currently under investigation and will be the object of further exhaustive study.
+At the singulary point $l_{min}$ results of unification of magnetic fields and quantum gravitational fields.
+Since the Planck length scale marks the frontier of our universe, the origine of magnetic fields at this scale is conjectured to be from multiverse that bounces at this minimal position $l_{min}$.
+As predicted in our previous work \cite{1}, this scenario breaks up the big bang singularity.
+This part of the paper is currently under investigation and will be the object of further exhaustive study.
+However, simultaneous measurements of operators $(\hat X,\hat P_x)$, $(\hat X,\hat P_y)$, $(\hat P_x, \hat P_y)$ and $(\hat Y,\hat P_x)$ are spatial isotropy since their measurements do not present any minimal/maximal length or minimal momentum.
+Finally, for the case of interest in this paper i.e a simultaneous $\hat Y,\hat P_y$-measurement contains information on how the properties of gravity in QM are similar to the ones of GR.